 A US\$3.0 million facility was also arranged with the same local bank in Vietnam in December 2013 to allow an additional source of working capital funding if required.
-The facility is a revolving working capital loan with a term of three months at the rate of 4%.
-The facility was secured by the assets of BPNM and a corporate guarantee by the Company.
-This credit facility expired in December 2014.
+This credit facility, which was to expire in December 2014, has been approved on May 25, 2015 to continue for the period from June 2015 to June 2016.
+The facility is a revolving working capital loan with a term of three months at the proposed interest rate of 4%.
+The facility is secured by the assets of BPNM and a corporate guarantee by the Company.